Scoring High in the COMPASS Math Test

 You can find sample questions at: http://www.act.org/compass/sample/prealg.html

-Accordingly, all the tests in the COMPASS are evaluated and scored in a way appropriate to the intended purpose of evaluation and diagnosis of candidates' level and skills, so as to place them appropriately.
+Accordingly, all the subtests are evaluated and scored in a way appropriate to the intended purpose of evaluation and diagnosis of candidates' level and skills, so as to place them appropriately.
 As the test subjects are customizable according to the individual needs of the institution, the score requirements and cut-off criteria are also generally different across institutions.
-You may check with individual institutes for specific Math COMPASS test scoring process, scoring criteria and understand the same.
+You may check with individual institutes for specific Math scoring process, scoring criteria and understand the same.

 Terms and Conditions